Mortimer J. Adler was born 28 December 1902, and died 28 June 2001.

 - You have to allow a certain amount of time in which you are doing nothing in order to have things occur to you, to let your mind think.

 Mortimer J. Adler was an American author, educator, and philosopher.
-He wrote more than fifty books, including How to Read a Book, How to Think About War and Peace, Aristotle for Everybody, and editions of the Encyclopedia Britannica.
+He wrote more than fifty books, including How to Read a Book, How to Think About War and Peace, Aristotle for Everybody, and editions of the Encyclopaedia Britannica.

 Please click here for our Literary Birthday Calendar